cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 changes.
 The more wavelengths are emitted from the object by reflection or, for example, heat emission from the drive, the easier it is for a telescope to pick up on that.
-Countermeasures and difficulties are non-reflective surfaces, emission control and adaptive skins.
+Countermeasures and difficulties are non-reflective surfaces, emission control, and adaptive skins.

 ### Deep Space Radar